For adults with cHL whose cancer

 OPDIVO can cause problems that can sometimes become serious or

 life-threatening and can lead to death.
-Serious side effects may include lung problems (pneumonitis); intestinal problems (colitis) that can lead to tears or holes in your intestine; liver problems (hepatitis); hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas); kidney problems, including nephritis and kidney failure; skin problems; inflammation of the brain (encephalitis); problems in other organs; severe infusion reactions: and complications of stem cell transplant that uses donor stem cell cells (allogenic) after treatment with OPDIVO.
+Serious side effects may include lung problems (pneumonitis); intestinal problems (colitis) that can lead to tears or holes in your intestine; liver problems (hepatitis); hormone gland problems (especially the thyroid, pituitary, adrenal glands, and pancreas); kidney problems, including nephritis and kidney failure; skin problems; inflammation of the brain (encephalitis); problems in other organs; severe infusion reactions: and complications of stem cell transplant that uses donor stem cells (allogeneic).

 Of the 258 patients included from the two clinical trials,